tangpoyu/Fintech-Lending-Application/README.md

 * Login : you can login through filling up the crendentials or identify provider ( Github, Google ).

-* Request loan application : you can request a loan application by filling up the info of loan application form in Reqeust Loan page.      **(Note: currencyType only support NT.)**
+* Request loan application : you can request a loan application by filling up the info of loan application form in Reqeust Loan page.      **(Note: currencyType only support NT, USD)**

 * See Loan application : you can see current loan application from loan application page except the application which is be reqeusted by self.

 * See Borrowed and Lent loan: you can see all own borrowed and lent loan data which is current or past from Borrowed page and Lent page.

-* Repay loan : you can repay loan in borrowed page through clicking the loan and then filling up the replay loan info of form.
+* Repay loan : you can repay loan in borrowed page through clicking the loan and then filling up the repay loan info of form.

-* Recharge money : you can recharge money in Recharge page.  **(Note: currencyType only support NT.)**
+* Recharge money : you can recharge money in Recharge page.  **(Note: currencyType only support NT, USD)**

 * Set basic information : you can set age and occupation in Setting page.

 * Logout : you can logout user by clicking the logout button on the top right.

+* Reset password : you can reset password by clicking link of reset password.

+* Remember me : you can turn the login cookie from a session-only cookie to a persistence cookie by checking remember me checkbox.